 March 1st, June 1st, September 1st, December 1st.

 Once the Committee has approved a course, written notification will be provided to the member and/or course provider.

 The Continuing Education Committee, Board of Directors and the MTAS Office are not responsible for any delays that may occur, or for the possibility that a membership may be suspended, due to incomplete information being submitted, courses not being approved, or the required number of credits not being completed on time.

 In order to assist members and course providers with the submission of materials for continuing education credit approval, standardized forms have been created for submission with the appropriate documentation.
 These forms may be downloaded here:

-Courses that have been evaluated by the Continuing Education Committee are listed alphabetically by course name on the MTAS website www.saskmassagetherapy.com, under Continuing Education.
-Listings also indicate the number of credits, whether primary or secondary, and the course provider name.
+Courses that have been approved by the Continuing Education Committee are listed alphabetically by course name on the MTAS website www.saskmassagetherapy.com, under Continuing Education, in the members-only section.
+Listings also indicate the number of credits, whether primary or business, and the course provider name and website.